BM7Tech/packitup/README.md

 7. `sudo ninja install`

 ## Uninstall
-To uninstall our program, if you have compiled it with `ninja` you can use:
+To uninstall our program we have a small `uninstall.sh` script that take cares of everything.
+Note that our script takes 2 arguments `--build` or `-b` and `--prefix` or `-p`.
+The `--prefix` argument is optional, only use it if your PackItUP! installation isn't in your PATH(you used --prefix in meson setup and this prefix ins't in your PATH).
+The `--build` argument takes your build folder path(`builddir` in our example), relative to where you are launching `uninstall.sh`.
+To uninstall just run:
 ```
-sudo ninja -C builddir uninstall
+sudo ./uninstall.sh --build builddir
 ```
 Where `builddir` is the build directory you specified with `meson setup`.
-You can also just `cd builddir`, then `sudo ninja uninstall`.
+You can also just `cd builddir`, then `sudo ninja uninstall` but don't forget to update your Gtk icons cache for the correct folder where our application icons were installed.

 ## Build prerequisites